mew-mo/SUMMATIVE-02/readme.md

 #  Sweet As!<br> Queenstown Getaways
 ##### T O U R I S M &nbsp;&nbsp;N E W &nbsp;&nbsp;Z E A L A N D
 \
 This project is a Single Page Application (SPA) requested by Tourism New Zealand, the client, for their new campaign.
 The campaign, 'Sweet As!
-Queenstown Getaways' is aimed at Kiwis who want a brief holiday in Queenstown- and the application is for allowing them to book their accommodation for up to 4 people, for a length of up to 15 days.
+Queenstown Getaways' is aimed at Kiwis who want a brief holiday in Queenstown- the application is for allowing them to book their accommodation for up to 4 people, for a length of up to 15 days.

 :ski:

 The main objectives of the application is to create a simple, easy to understand UI that provides the user with live updating feedback throughout the whole booking process, including thorough information validation to minimize user error.

+*This project was done for class at Yoobee Colleges, and the premise is entirely fictional.
+Made for educational purposes only to build on the foundations of my Javascript coding and showcase what I have learned through the second module.*

 ---